Meal Prep for Beginners: The Guide to Finally Getting Started

 AI planning for beginners

-Launch a 3-day meal plan with "easy" difficulty.
-FoodCraft's AI automatically generates a menu with overlapping ingredients, simplifying your shopping and reducing waste from week one.
+Start a 3-day meal plan with the "easy" difficulty level.
+The FoodCraft AI automatically generates a menu with overlapping ingredients, which simplifies your shopping and reduces waste from week one.

 How long does meal prep last in the fridge?

-Most prepped dishes keep for 3 to 4 days in the refrigerator at 4°C maximum.
-Cooked proteins hold well for 4 days, cooked vegetables more like 3.
-If in doubt, trust your nose and appearance.
+Most prepared dishes keep for 3 to 4 days in the refrigerator at 4°C maximum.
+Cooked proteins hold up well for 4 days, while cooked vegetables are better within 3.
+When in doubt, trust your nose and appearance.

 Not at all.
 With 3 simple recipes, expect 1h30 to 2h maximum.
-The secret: start the oven first (proteins + roasted veggies), then cook your starches on the stove in the meantime.
+The secret: start the oven first (proteins + roasted veggies), then cook your starches on the hob during that time.
 Everything is ready in parallel.

 That's where sauces and condiments make the difference.
-The same base (rice + chicken + broccoli) with 3 different sauces gives 3 distinct meals.
-Also prepare varied toppings: seeds, fresh herbs, homemade pickles.
+An identical base (rice + chicken + broccoli) with 3 different sauces gives you 3 distinct meals.
+Also prepare varied garnishes: seeds, fresh herbs, or homemade pickles.

-Three foolproof classics: a chili con carne (or vegetarian), spiced roasted chicken with vegetables, and vegetable fried rice.
+Three foolproof classics: a chili con carne (or veggie), spiced roasted chicken with vegetables, and a vegetable stir-fry with rice.
 These three recipes cover all macros, keep well, and please almost everyone.

 FoodCraft generates a 3-day plan tailored to your tastes, with a shopping list sorted by aisle.
 Ready in 30 seconds.